 More free textbooks may be coming to Western University.

 Free textbooks are part of a campus push for open educational resources.
-The University Students' Council, the Science Students' Council, Western Libraries and eCampus Ontario (a government non-profit for online education) are hosting a keynote speech and a luncheon on Nov.
+The University Students' Council, the Science Students' Council, Western Libraries, the Teaching Support Centre and eCampus Ontario (a government non-profit for online education) are hosting a keynote speech and a luncheon on Nov.
 17 to talk to professors about the benefits of teaching from free course materials available on the eCampus website.

 Resources from the eCampus library can be read in-browser or downloaded for free.
 The texts are from around the world but are approved by the library as fit for teaching in Ontario.
 Danny Chang, SSC president, said that while the textbooks are free, they are also more accessible.